Updated: Oct 24, 2022

 It helps day traders identify Other Timeframe Participants (Big players) who have money and information power.
-Our job as short term traders is to follow these big sharks which give direction to markets.
+Our job as short-term traders is to follow these big sharks, which give direction to markets.

-It provides an X-ray vision about the market as Value Area represents 2/3rd of the day’s activity (or 70% in some cases), and this will give a clear picture of the current state of the market as it unfolds.
+It provides an X-ray vision of the market as Value Area represents 2/3rd of the day’s activity (or 70% in some cases), and this will give a clear picture of the current state of the market as it unfolds.

-It works in all the market conditions.
+It works in all market conditions.
 Usually, a trading system or indicator works in certain market conditions like a trending or sideways market.
 There is no such restriction to Market Profile as it clearly shows the balanced and imbalanced market conditions in both directions all the time.

 The marketplace is full of different players like big buyers, big sellers, scalpers, intraday traders, swing traders, and positional traders.
 The combined action of these players together is the main reason behind price fluctuations.